uzudil/bscript/README.md

 Bscript features higher order functions, control flow commands, global variables and constants, etc.

 Browse the [tests](https://github.com/gabor-lbl/benji4000/tree/master/src/tests) for examples or see the [wiki](https://github.com/uzudil/benji4000/wiki) for more info.
+(Builtins and constants are configurable per project.)
+For a larger body of bscript code, see the [Curse of Svaltfen](https://github.com/uzudil/svaltfen).

 ## Using bscript